-- You can only deduct fees from investments that produce taxable income or manage property that produces taxable income.
+- You can only deduct fees from investments that produce taxable income.
 Many investments produce taxable income, but it’s important to check with your broker, financial management firm, or financial advisor if you aren’t sure.
 Some examples of investments that don’t produce taxable income are municipal bonds or mutual funds that exclusively pay out non-taxable dividends.
 Your financial management firm should send you a detailed year-end statement that breaks down the fees by account type.

 - If you incurred fees for an investment that produces both taxable and non-taxable income, you can only deduct the amount proportional to the taxable income produced.
 For example, consider a bond by which you earned $1,000 in non-taxable interest and another $2,000 in taxable appreciation because you sold it.
 Since you paid $90 in fees, you can include $60 in your miscellaneous deductions because your taxable amount was two-thirds of the total income produced by the investment.